 Eradicating stage 4 cancer is very difficult.
 The aim of treatment is to make people feel better and give them more time to live.
 Treatment can reduce the symptoms of cancer and sometimes get rid of them.

 The most common treatment for stage 4 bladder cancer is chemotherapy, which can slow down the growth of cancer cells or shrink a tumor.
 This sometimes makes it possible for surgeons to remove part or all of the bladder.

-If a person cannot have chemotherapy, other treatment options include radiation therapy and immunotherapy drugs.
+If a person cannot have chemotherapy, other treatment options include radiation therapy, immunotherapy, or targeted treatments.

 Palliative care is often an essential part of treatment for people living with stage 4 cancer.
 It provides people with pain relief, emotional support, and advice during the course of their treatment.
 Palliative care can help people to decide how they manage their symptoms so that they can be as comfortable and pain-free as possible.

 Experts base survival rates on information from a group of people with a particular type and stage of cancer, for example, people who have stage 4 bladder cancer.

 They will usually look at the number of people in this group who have lived for 5 years after their cancer diagnosis.